Cleaning Business Insurance Made Simple: Tailored Coverage Solutions and Expert Guidance

 Workers’ Compensation Insurance: Workers’ compensation insurance, also known as workers’ comp, is another valuable insurance for your business.
 Most states require workers’ comp insurance (Texas is the exclusion).
 Workers' compensation will cover your employees if they are injured on the job.
 It helps pay their medical bills and lost wages.
 In the event they try to sue your business, legal fees will be covered.

 Commercial Auto Insurance: If you own a commercial van or truck to transport cleaning supplies or equipment, it needs to be covered with commercial auto.
-This insurance can help protect your business if an accident occurs.
+This insurance can help protect your business if an auto accident occurs.
 It covers bodily injury, damage to someone else’s property, and liability for injury to other vehicles and/or people injured.

 Inland Marine Insurance: Commercial auto insurance doesn't typically cover property damage to the tools and equipment inside unless they are permanently affixed to the vehicle.
 But Inland marine insurance—also referred to as tools and equipment insurance—does cover tools and equipment while in transit or stored on a job site.